-- Type of company:- A startup incorporated as a Private Limited Company, Registered Partnership Firm, or Limited Liability Partnership is mandatory.
+- Types of startups/companies: A startup must be incorporated as a Private Limited Company, Registered Partnership Firm, or Limited Liability Partnership.

-- Age of the company:- Its period of operation should not exceed ten years from the date of Incorporation.
+- Age of the company: Its operational period should not exceed ten years from the date of incorporation.

-- Innovate/scalable:- They should aim at innovating new products/services or have an expandable/scalable business model with high potential.
+- Innovate/scalable: They should aim to innovate new products/services or have an expandable/scalable business model with high potential.

 1. Lifestyle startups:

-Lifestyle startups are those startups where entrepreneurs are generating income by living the life they love.
+Lifestyle startups are the first type of startup.
+These Lifestyle startups are where entrepreneurs generate income by living the life they love.
 They are their bosses.
-That means they are working for themselves by being so passionate about their job.
-Lifestyle startups are generally freelancing graphic designers, web designers, coders.
+That means they work for themselves by being passionate about their job.
+Lifestyle startups are generally freelancing graphic designers, web designers, and coders.

 2. Small business startups:

-Small business startups are small businesses carried out by those entrepreneurs who like to have a long-lasting and sustainable business rather than earn huge profits or scale more.
-They are running their business to feed their family and are focused on living a comfortable life with family and friends.
-Travel agents, bakers, plumbers, grocery store owners, carpenters usually commence this startup.
-Since it is a small business startup, they don’t need a business-facing app, but they need a responsive specialized app that can navigate, order, and track the products/services a customer may want to buy.
+Small Business startups are the second type of startup.
+Entrepreneurs who start small businesses want to build a long-lasting and sustainable business rather than earn huge profits or scale up.
+They run their business to feed their families and live comfortably with family and friends.
+Travel agents, bakers, plumbers, grocery store owners, and carpenters usually commence this startup.
+Since it is a small business startup, they don’t need a business-facing app but a responsive specialised app that can navigate, order and track the products/services a customer may want.

 3. Scalable startups:

+Scalable startups are the third type of startup.
 These startups are just born to be significant.
 From the word itself, we can understand that they are scalable.
 Generally, these startups continuously scale themselves without a traditional exit strategy.
-Scalable startups are suitable for those who have the thorough market knowledge and capability to explore more market opportunities efficiently and effectively.
+Scalable startups are suitable for those with the thorough market knowledge and capability to efficiently and effectively explore more market opportunities.
 They have the potential to keep increasing their revenue while keeping their incremental costs at a minimum.
-Most of the founders believe that their ideas and mission will change the world.
+Most founders believe that their ideas and mission will change the world.
 These startups hire the best of the best and bright among the brightest.
 They used to look for more venture capitalist to magnify their businesses.
-Examples of scalable startups include Google, Facebook, Uber, Twitter.
+Examples of scalable startups include Google, Facebook, Uber and Twitter.

 4. Buyable startups:

-Buyable startups are always associated with software and tech-based, and most of them are in the web and app development industry.
-The main aim of such startups is not to grow or to build a billion-dollar business but sell to larger companies in exchange for a handsome amount of profit.
+Buyable startups are the fourth type of startup.
+Technology and software-based startups make up the majority of buyable startups.
+They are typically web and app-based startups.
+The main aim of such startups is not to grow or build a billion-dollar business but to sell to larger companies in exchange for a hefty profit.
 Entrepreneurs of buyable startups should have startup ideas with enormous growth potential.
 They are always trying to raise money for their start-ups by opting for crowdfunding and angel funding.

 5. Large company startups: